tomjoht/tomjoht.github.io/_restapicourse/restapi1_9.md

 data.query.results.channel.item.description
 ```

-Let's dive into this a little more.
+Let's dive into dot notation a little more.

 ## How dot notation works

 You use a dot after the object name to access its properties.
-For example:
+For example, suppose you have an object called `data`:

 ```
 "data": {